 Both a nurse and historian, Sonya has been a research fellow at UBC, University of Pennsylvania, and University of Virginia.
 Her program of research for the past 20 years has focused on transnational nursing history, particularly the intersection of Canadian, American and Chinese nursing networks developed through philanthropic, missionary and nursing organizations prior to 1948.
-She has been an invited keynote speaker on four continents, and has published two scholarly books on missionary history: Healing Henan: Canadian Nurses at the North China Mission, 1888-1947 and China Interrupted: Japanese Internment and the Reshaping of a Canadian Missionary Community, as well as a co-edited book entitled Transnational and Historical Perspectives on Global Health, Welfare and Humanitarianism.
+She has been an invited keynote speaker on four continents, and has published three scholarly books on missionary history: Healing Henan (UBC Press, 2008); China Interrupted (Wilfrid Laurier University Press, 2012), and Nursing Shifts in Sichuan (UBC Press, forthcoming in 2021).

-She is currently President of the Canadian Association for Schools of Nursing--Association canadienne des écoles de sciences infirmières.
+Sonya is also a member of the TWU Executive Leadership Team, and is currently serving as the TWU Senior Health Advisor.
+She is Past President of the Canadian Association for Schools of Nursing--Association canadienne des écoles de sciences infirmières.

 Research & Scholarship